-I am struggling with getting enough to eat: Knights Helping Knights Pantry is a student run initiative that provides food and toiletries to fellow Knights in need.
-We are located in Ferrell Commons connected to All Knight Study II.
-For more information you can call 407-UCF-FOOD.
+Knights Helping Knights Pantry is a student run initiative that provides food and toiletries to fellow Knights in need.
+More food insecurity resources can be found here.

 Are you or someone you know currently living without stable housing?
-If a student is living on a friend’s couch or in a car, Student Rights and Responsibilities can assist with finding temporary housing, financial support, and academic resources.
+If a student is living on a friend’s couch or in a car, we can assist with finding temporary housing, financial support, and academic resources.

 If you have been harmed or impacted directly or indirectly by dating violence, domestic violence, threats, harassment, sexual violence, stalking or any other type of crime, violence or abuse, contact a victim advocate who can inform you of all your rights and options.
 Call the confidential 24/7 Advocacy and Support hotline at 407-823-1200.

 A comprehensive resource—including sexual assault, stalking, and harassment—by explaining what it is, what

 to do if it happens, where to go for support, and more.

 The University of Central Florida will not tolerate sexual misconduct or harmful behavior which occurs on or off the UCF campus.
 Sexual misconduct and other harmful behavior include sexual harassment, stalking, dating violence, domestic violence, and sexual assault.
 Any disclosures of sexual misconduct will be taken seriously.
 This website describes reporting options, resources and rights for students who have been victims of sexual misconduct or harmful behaviors.

 If you are in crisis and need immediate help, call or simply walk into the counseling center during normal business hours.
 Inform the receptionist that you are experiencing a crisis, and they will make every effort to respond to your situation as quickly as possible.
 For afterhours services, call

 407-823-2811 and press #5 to be connected to a live clinician who is available to assist as needed.